 If the debtor's current monthly income is less than the Florida state median, then the payment plan to the trustee will typically be for three years.
 If the current monthly income is more than the state median, the payment plan will spread over five years.
 The payment amounts are based on the debtor's anticipated disposable income over the life of the plan.
 Unlike chapter 7, the debtor does not receive an immediate discharge of debts.
 The debtor must complete the payments required under the plan before the discharge is received.
 While the plan is in effect, the automatic stay protection of the bankruptcy code is in effect protecting the debtor from lawsuits and other collection actions.
 While you're on a payment plan, your creditors cannot continue any collection efforts against you.

 In a Chapter 13 bankruptcy, a trustee is appointed to your case and their primary role is to collect the monthly payments that you make under your plan and distribute to creditors.
 The amount you pay your creditors may be as little as 10 cents on the dollar.
 You are eligible for a discharge once the plan is complete.

-In order to qualify for a Chapter 13, you must have regular income and not have more than the $922,975 in secured debt or more than $307,675 in unsecured debt.
+To qualify for a Chapter 13, you must have a regular income and not have more than the $922,975 in secured debt or more than $307,675 in unsecured debt.

-Chapter 13 may allow you to completely eliminate a HELOC or second mortgage.
+Chapter 13 may allow you to eliminate a HELOC or second mortgage.

 Reduced Payments to a Budget